juliusiv/4ksight/README.md

-# p4k-reviews
+# 4ksight
+> Pronounced "forksight"

-Show the Pitchfork reviews for albums without having to click on the link.
+Show Pitchfork reviews for albums without having to actually go to the review page.